Do you have big plans for the year ahead?

 - On a daily basis, your tactics would be to track your calorie intake and exercise on your designated days.

-By breaking it down into actionable steps and creating a plan, big goals are less scary and more achievable.
+You see by breaking it down into actionable steps and creating a plan, big goals are less scary and more achievable.
+They become part of your everyday life.
+You build habits that support your goals.

 Mindset starts when choosing your goals.
 By picking the one that is right for you and not others you are starting to develop the mindset you need to achieve your goal.